jackderemiah/jackderemiah/README.md

   - 🧪 I'm interested in web and iOS development

-  - 🌱 I'm currently learning Blender and networks
+  - 🌱 I'm currently learning Blender and php